On the First-Order Free Group Factor Alternative: Assorted further observations

 The following question is well-known to experts:

 \begin{question} Are there an integer $n$ and an ultrafilter $\cU$ such that $L(\bb F_n)$ has the same theory as the matrix ultraproduct $\prod_{\cal U} M_k(\bb C)$? \end{question}

-The previous question was originally motivated by the fact that both factors above are non-Gamma, but this is not strong evidence in light of the recent construction of two non-elemetnarily equivalent non-Gamma factors in \cite{CIKE-NonEEnonGamma22}.
-Another motivation is the fact that semi-circular variables arise as limits of random matrices and the free group factor $L(\bb F_n)$ is generated by $n$ free semi-circular elements \cite{VoiCirc1990}.
+One motivation for the above question is the fact that semi-circular variables arise as limits of random matrices and the free group factor $L(\bb F_n)$ is generated by $n$ free semi-circular elements \cite{VoiCirc1990}.
 This latter fact says we can approximate the value of quantifier-free sentences in $L(\bb F_n)$ using the asymptotics of random matrices, and the question asks if this approximation can be extended to arbitrary sentences.

 In this section, we make a few small observations about this question.

 \begin{prop} For any nonprincipal ultrafilter $\cal U$, we have $\prod_{\cal U}(M_k(\bb C)*L(\bb Z))\cong L(\bb F_2)^{\cal U}$. \end{prop}